carbon-language/carbon-lang/llvm/docs/MakefileGuide.rst

 Linux and a few other platforms, it is required on systems like HP-UX and Darwin.
 You should use ``LOADABLE_MODULE`` for any shared library that you intend to be loaded into an tool via the ``-load`` option.  `Pass documentation
-<writing-an-llvm-pass-makefile>`_ has an example of why you might want to do
+<WritingAnLLVMPass.html#setting-up-the-build-environment>`_ has an example of
-this.
+why you might want to do this.

 Loadable Modules
 ^^^^^^^^^^^^^^^^